-- To print a list of the specifications in a terminal definition please go to the next subsection, List a Terminal Table. - To enter the specifications that form a terminal definition please turn to Subsection Begin to Create a Terminal Definition.
+- To print a list of the specifications in a terminal definition, please go to the next section titled List a Terminal Table. - To enter the specifications that form a terminal definition, please refer to the section titled Begin to Create a Terminal Definition.